RSI (Relative Strength Index) Trading Strategy

 Let’s understand the formula .how it works?
 The logic behind the RSI.
-RSI indicator is calculated on closing price.
+RSI indicator is calculated on the closing price.
 We can define bullish and bearish price on a closing chart as follows:

 The very first calculations for average gain and average loss are simple 14-period averages(default period): The first question is what is the average gain?
 Let me give you a very simple example.

 - First Average Gain = Sum of Gains over the past 14 periods